-Sardines and anchovies may both be in the tiny fish family, but they're in completely different families.
+Sardines and anchovies may both be in the small fish family, but they're in completely different families.
 Sardines are members of the Clupeidae family which is the same family as herrings.
 Also known as pilchards in the United Kingdom, they are native to the Island of Sardinia in the Mediterranean and include 18 different species.

 Anchovies are part of the Engraulidae family.
 Also native to the Mediterranean, they can be found as far north as near Scandinavia.
 Unlike sardines, there are over a whopping 140 species of anchovies.

 A quick glance at these silvery, oily fish and you may not realize these are two different fish.
 Take a good look, however, and you'll see they couldn't be more different.
 To start, sardines are the bigger guys.
 They can grow up to 12 inches, sport white flesh, and have a discernible protruding lower jaw.
 Anchovies, on the other hand, are slimmer, growing up to 10 inches.
 Their flesh is much darker, taking on a red-grey color during the curing process.

 View this post on Instagram